 Ethnography is the study of the culture of a particular group of people and the description of that culture usually in written form.
-The goal of ethnography is to "grasp the native's point of view, his relation to life, to realize his vision of his world."21
+The goal of ethnography is to "grasp the native's point of view, his relation to life, to realize his vision of his world.21

 Using this approach, we adopt the role of learners and let the members of the group in which we are interested teach us about life as they see it.
 In this way it is similar to PEP.
 We need to start with a frank admission of ignorance about our target group so that we will be completely open to what they will reveal to us about their peculiar way of perceiving reality.
-We must learn to listen, ask questions and listen, listen, listen some more.
+We must learn to listen, ask questions and listen, listen some more.

 As one anthropologist puts it, ethnography is a lot like cryptography, the deciphering of codes.
 The idea is to observe, listen and probe enough so that the investigator will be able to understand the hidden meanings behind what he sees and hears.
-The realm of a group's cultural knowledge is like a vast iceberg below the surface tip of its outward behavior in the world.22

-Much of this knowledge is assumed or tacitly held by group members as insiders.
-Therefore, we will need to probe and make inferences from what we observe them doing and hear them saying.
+The realm of a group's cultural knowledge is like a vast iceberg below the surface tip of its outward behavior in the world.22 and make inferences from what we observe them doing and hear them saying.
 Gradually, as we immerse ourselves in the life of the group and document our findings, a "cultural map" will begin to take shape in our minds and on our note pads - a map that reflects the patterns by which that people group orders its life; a map that will eventually take us and others with the gospel to the very threshold of their hearts.